tlulu/Tetris-Platformer/README.md

 Tetris-Platformer
 =================

-A java game built using Java Swing and Java AWT.
-The player has to get to the top of the screen without getting crushed by tetris blocks
+The objective of the game is for the playerto get to the top of the screen

-*Weapons included
+without getting crushed by tetris blocks

+*Weapons, 2 player, AI included

 Execute batch file to play the game